yujuanjiang/hugo-techfeed-theme/yujuanblog/content/about.md

 I applied machine learning and empirical research approaches to study the state-of-the-art tools and techniques, as well as the evolutionary development process of software industry.

-I graduated and got my diploma in September 2016.
-I started working as a release engineer @Audiokinetic from September 2016 to December 2017.
-I worked as a Marketing Platform Integration Specialist @AIMIA (Air Canada) from January 2018 until now.

-You can reach out to me by shooting an email to yujuan.jiang at polymtl dot ca. I’m open to collaborations and any interesting opportunities!
+You can reach out to me by filling the contact form.
+I’m open to collaborations and discussing about any interesting ideas!